tayruxin/tp/docs/DeveloperGuide.md

 The `add` command allows users to add companies into LinkMeIn.

 #### Implementation
 The `add` feature is implemented using the `AddCommand` class.
 The `AddCommand` object takes in a `Company` object.
-Only if all the inputs for the parameters are valid and all compulsory parameters are present, then the `Company` object is created.
+Only if all the inputs for the parameters are valid, all compulsory parameters are present and there is no duplicate company in LinkMeIn, then the `Company` object is created.

 The `add` feature includes the following operations in `ModelManager`, which implements the `Model` interface:
-* `Model#hasCompany(Company company)` — Checks if the company is a _duplicate_ company in LinkMeIn,
+* `Model#hasCompany(Company company)` — Checks if the company is a _duplicate_ company in LinkMeIn.
 * `Model#addCompany(Company company)` — Adds a company into LinkMeIn.
 * `Model#setCurrentViewedCompany(Company company)` - Sets the selected company to be viewed in the `CompanyDetailPanel`.